teemtee/testcloud/README.md

 \--nic_number

 : To provide nic number you want
+\--virtiofs

+: To specify a local directory to mount and mount target like <host path>:<guest path>

 There are several additional options that can be used to create a new Coreos instance using **testcloud**.